 The testing strategy is approved during this stage.

 When the test plan is ready, the QA-team initiates the development of test cases.
 They also prepare test automation scripts, if required.
 A test case includes specific input, preconditions, a set of execution steps and the expected result.
 The goal of a test case is to find bug and defects and covers most of the usage scenarios of the system.
 If the QA-engineer is familiar with the system, the cases are naturally more extensive and in-depth.

 The test environment consists of elements that support test execution with configured software, hardware, and network.
 The configuration must mimic the production environment in order to uncover any environment/configuration related issues.
 To do that you need to analyze and prepare the environment and a list of software and hardware requirements for setup.

 This is a process of running the code and comparing the expected results with the actual ones.

 - Regression testing

-The entry criteria of this phase are the completion of the Test Plan and the Test Cases Development phase, and the test data should also be ready.
-The exit criteria require the successful validation of all Test Cases.
-Defects should be closed or deferred, and the test case execution and defect summary report should be ready.
+The entry criteria of this phase are the completion of the test plan and the test case development phase, and the test data should also be ready.
+The exit criteria require the successful validation of all test cases.
+Bugs should be fixed or deferred, and the test case execution and bug summary report should be ready.

 Test Cycle Closure

 This phase formally announces the closure of the test.
-The QA-team provides detailed analysis and presents test metrics to the client.
+The QA-team provides detailed analysis and the project manager presents test metrics to the client.